 - Victoria Onwubiko – Chief Marketing Officer

 This award-winning marketing maestro leads the group’s marketing efforts globally.
 She has over 20 years of marketing management experience leading large companies in the B2B and B2C product and service offerings.
-She has extensive brand management experience in East, West and Central African countries, and in UK & France.
+She has extensive brand management experience in East, West and Central African countries, and in the UK & France.

 Prior to Wakanow, she was Head of Brand Management for First Bank Nigeria delivering strategic marketing solutions for businesses in 11 countries (Africa & Europe).
-As Head of Corporate Marketing in Airtel Nigeria (V‑mobile), she saw the business through various brand transitions, and national service roll-out.
+As Head of Corporate Marketing in Airtel Nigeria (V‑mobile), she saw the business through various brand transitions and national service roll-out.
 She left Unilever as a Senior Brand Manager on the company’s flagship products and has agency experience with DDB WorldWide Lagos.
-A seasoned marketing professional with demonstrated track record in exceptional performance, Victoria won the CEO Merit Staff of the Year Award in 2011 at First Bank and the Outstanding Women in Marketing Award at the Marketing World Awards in Lagos in 2016.
+A seasoned marketing professional with a demonstrated track record in exceptional performance, Victoria won the CEO Merit Staff of the Year Award in 2011 at First Bank and the Outstanding Women in Marketing Award at the Marketing World Awards in Lagos in 2016.

 - Titilayo Ademiluyi – Chief Technology Officer